 For the purposes of FTB Part B, a grandparent is a parent of a parent of a child (including step-parents).

 A great-grandparent is a parent of a grandparent of a child (including step-parents).

-You are also considered to be a grandparent if you are the former partner of a natural, adoptive or relationship grandparent or great-grandparent.
+An individual is also considered to be a grandparent if they are the former partner of a natural, adoptive or relationship grandparent or great-grandparent.
 For the purposes of the above definitions:

 - A parent is a natural, adoptive, relationship or step-parent of a child, and

 - A step-parent is the partner or former partner of a natural, adoptive or relationship parent of a child.

 Example: Rona is caring for Mitchell who is the son of Barb.
 Rona is Barb's natural parent and therefore is the grandparent of Mitchell.

 Example: Robert is caring for Sarah who is the adoptive daughter of Renee.
 Robert is Renee's natural parent and is considered Sarah's grandparent because Renee is considered to be Sarah's parent.